 In 1824, the Peirce family enlarged the original brick structure to what is now the right (south) side of the House in the photo above.

 In 1860, the arboretum was one of the best in the country, and the son of Joshua II, George Washington Peirce, opened it to the public as Peirce’s Park.
 I imagine it was something like Lenape Park near Chadds Ford that we were familiar with.
-At Lenape Park, entrance was free, but there was a modest charge to use each feature.
+At Lenape Park, entering was free, but there was a modest charge to use each feature.
 At Peirce’s Park, the picnicking public could swim or boat in the large lake, still an item at Longwood Gardens.

 By 1914, he completed the House much as it appears today, adding a matching north side (the left side in the photo without the porch) bracketing a central conservatory that was based on one in the Baldwin mansion on Philadelphia’s Chestnut Street that he admired as a child.
 The two sides of the House match, but differ by almost 200 years.
 The back of the House is painted stucco, but I suspect that was done in the renovation of 1995 to cover up the deteriorated brickwork.
 Pierre would have no reason to skimp.
 The outside date stone near the peak of the roof is “1730” on the south side (the original Peirce house) and “1914” on the north side (Pierre’s addition).